RFdiffusion3

 Submit

 Launch from New Job → RFdiffusion3.
-Keep all uploaded config and structure files under /inputs; outputs will appear under /outputs on completion.
+Keep uploaded input data under /inputs; small inline or generated config files may be placed under /aux.
+Outputs will appear under /outputs on completion.